KRR-Oxford/DeepOnto/docs/bio-ml.md

 ## OAEI Bio-ML 2022

-Below demonstrates the data statistics for the original Bio-ML used in the OAEI 2022.
-In the **Category** column, *"Disease"* indicates that the Mondo data are mainly about disease concepts, while *"Body"*, *"Pharm"*, and *"Neoplas"* denote semantic types of *"Body Part, Organ, or Organ Components"*, *"Pharmacologic Substance"*, and *"Neoplastic Process"* in UMLS, respectively.
+Below is a table showing the data statistics for the original Bio-ML used in OAEI 2022.
+In the **Category** column, *"Disease"* indicates that the data from Mondo mainly covers disease concepts, while *"Body"*, *"Pharm"*, and *"Neoplas"* denote semantic types of *"Body Part, Organ, or Organ Components"*, *"Pharmacologic Substance"*, and *"Neoplastic Process"* in UMLS, respectively.

-Note that each subsumption matching task is constructed from an equivalence matching task subject to **target ontology class deletion**, therefore `#TgtCls (subs)` is different with `#TgtCls`.
+Note that each subsumption matching task is constructed from an equivalence matching task subject to **target ontology class deletion**, therefore `#TgtCls (subs)` differs from `#TgtCls`.

 <center>
 <small>